-Everyone knows the basics of a project kick-off meeting: Get the team together, talk about the project, expectations, and how to work together.
-The end result should be a team that’s on the same page and ready to hit the ground running.
-There are a number of specific elements that go into a successful kick-off meeting, including:
+Everyone knows the basics of a project kickoff meeting: Get the team together, talk about the project, share expectations, and discuss how to work together.
+The result should be a team that’s on the same page and ready to hit the ground running.
+There are a number of specific elements that go into a successful kickoff meeting, including:

-- Devote adequate time to agenda items.
-Introductions may take 5 minutes, while discussing the project scope may take 15-20 minutes — and that’s okay.
+Devote adequate time to agenda items: Introductions may take five minutes, while discussing the project scope may take 15-20 minutes — and that’s okay.
 If you don’t have estimated times listed on the agenda, keep timing in mind as you go through the meeting.

-- Cover every item on the agenda.
-This seems like a no-brainer, but it’s easy to get off track and not fully address an agenda item or two.
-And if you know you might not address every agenda item, cover your highest priorities first.
+Cover every item on the agenda: This seems like a no-brainer, but it’s easy to get off track and not fully address an agenda item or two.
+If you know you might not address every agenda item, cover your highest priorities first.

-- Follow up promptly and accurately.
-The meeting isn’t over until you follow up — by sharing meeting notes, action items, the schedule of next steps, and suggested times for the next meeting with all attendees.
+Follow up promptly and accurately: The meeting isn’t over until you follow up — share meeting notes, action items, the schedule of next steps, and suggested times for the next meeting with all attendees.
 A meeting notes template makes this easier since all information from the agenda and conversation during the meeting is captured in one place.

 Now to the next meeting: Could it be a brainstorming session?
 Yes, please!